In this article, we’ll talk about what the terms’ CBD isolate’ and ‘CBD full-spectrum” mean.

-CBD is an active chemical compound or cannabinoid that is found in the cannabis plant.
+CBD is an active chemical compound found in the cannabis plant.
 CBD doesn’t get you “high.”
-This is a huge reason it’s become so popular, unlike regular cannabis (THC).
+This is a huge reason it’s become so popular, unlike regular cannabis, which typically contains high levels of THC.

 It’s important to distinguish between the terms “hemp,” “marijuana,” and “cannabis”.
 Cannabis is an umbrella term that includes both hemp and marijuana plants.
 Cannabis sativa is actually the scientific name of the cannabis plant (Cannabis = genus; sativa = species).

-The key difference between hemp and marijuana is that hemp contains practically zero THC.
-To be classified as hemp, a cannabis plant must contain less than 0.3% THC by volume.
-This definition is important because it’s the sole reason hemp products are legal to buy, sell, and ship.
+The key difference between hemp and marijuana is that hemp is bred to contain practically zero THC.
+To be classified as industrial hemp, a plant must contain less than 0.3% THC by volume.
+This definition is important because it’s the sole reason hemp products are allowed to be bought and sold in many states.

-CBD oils and many other CBD products come from hemp.
-This is which is why the industry is seeing such a monstrous spike in popularity–there are no psychoactive effects.
-This allows anyone to get online and order CBD medication straight to their doorstep.
+CBD oils, edibles, and many other products come from hemp.
+This is why the CBD industry is seeing such a monstrous spike in popularity.
+In other words, these products cause no psychoactive effects, which allows almost anyone to get online and order CBD straight to their doorstep.

 If you’re trying to keep track of all this, just remember the following: